Updated on 2025-11-21

 Key takeaways

-- Most Lincoln Tech welding programs fall between about $20,000 and $35,000 in tuition, but campus, program length, and per-credit price can push totals higher.
+- Most Lincoln Tech welding programs cost $20,000 to $35,000 in tuition, but your campus, program length, and per-credit rate can push the total higher.

-- Tools, safety gear, consumables, and certification fees are usually not fully covered in tuition and can add thousands over the program.
+- Tools, safety gear, consumables, and certification fees usually sit outside tuition and can add several thousand dollars.

-- FAFSA-based aid, Pell Grants, loans, and more than $20M in Lincoln Tech scholarships can significantly cut your net out-of-pocket welding costs.
+- FAFSA-based aid, Pell Grants, loans, and $25 million in Lincoln Tech scholarships can cut your net welding costs a lot.

 Tuition, fees, and net price estimates for welding programs

-Because program length and credit load vary, you’ll likely see tuition for Lincoln Tech’s welding programs fall between about $20,000 and $35,000, with per-credit rates roughly $470–$750 at many campuses.
-Some welding tracks, especially those that add pipefitting or metal fabrication, may sit at the higher end of this range or slightly above it.
+Program length and credit load make a big difference.
+You’ll usually see tuition for Lincoln Tech’s welding programs fall between about $20,000 and $35,000.
+Per-credit rates sit roughly $470–$750 at many campuses.
+Tracks that add pipefitting or metal fabrication often land at the higher end or slightly above.

 Tuition and Fees by Program & Campus page,

 where you can see current per-credit or per-clock-hour rates and total program charges.
-Always confirm that you’re viewing the latest academic year before you budget.
+Always confirm you’re looking at the latest academic year.

 Net Price Calculator